TKomericki/Rhetos-wiki/Simple-read-only-entities-and-codetables.md

 The **Entry** concept creates a **row in the database table** for every entry.

-* The entry name (`Fantasy` and `Crime` in the example above) is automatically available as a ShortString Name property on the Hardcoded entity.
+* The entry name (`ScienceFiction` and `Biography` in the example above) is automatically available as a `ShortString Name` property on the Hardcoded entity.
 * The entry's ID property value is automatically generated based on its name.
-  Optionally, a custom ID value can be provided as a parameter, for example `Entry Fantasy '3DA20360-D212-438A-B43D-EA15800BA9E9'` (since Rhetos v4.3).
+  Optionally, a custom ID value can be provided as a parameter, for example `Entry ScienceFiction '3DA20360-D212-438A-B43D-EA15800BA9E9'` (since Rhetos v4.3).

 The **Value** concept adds the value to the column.
 It uses the CONVERT function in database to insert the string literal that represents the value of the property into the column.